baharesepehri02-tech/Rent-analysis-germany/README.md

 - Identification of regions with high rent pressure
 - Relationship between income and housing costs
 - Regional differences in affordability across Germany
+- Berlin, Hamburg, and Baden-Württemberg exhibit significantly higher rent burden compared to other regions.
+- These findings highlight strong regional disparities in housing affordability, particularly in major urban and economically active areas.
+-  Urban areas tend to have higher rent-to-income ratios compared to less populated regions

 ## 📂 Project Structure
 - `dashboard.pbix` → Power BI dashboard